CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Implementation Details

 \section{Implementation Details}

 \myparagraph{Visual features.} We use RGB and flow features extracted from the \textit{Mixed 5c} layer of an I3D network pre-trained on the Kinetics~\cite{i3d} dataset.
 The \textit{Mixed 5c} output of the flow network is averaged across the temporal dimension and pooled by four in the spatial dimension and then flattened to a vector of size 4096.
-We then concatenate the two.
-In the case of images, similar to other approaches, we use 2048D ResNet101 features, pre-trained on Imagenet \cite{imagenet}.
+We then concatenate the two. \\

-\myparagraph{Network architecture.} The MLP in the CLASTER Representation module is a two-layer FC network, whose output after concatenation with the video feature has the same dimensions as the cluster representatives.
+\myparagraph{Network architecture.} The MLP that maps the semantic features to visual features consists of two fully-connected (FC) layers and a ReLU.
+The MLP in the CLASTER Representation module, which maps the visual feature to the semantic space is a two-layer FC network, whose output after concatenation with the video feature has the same dimensions as the cluster representatives.
 The size of the FC layers is 8192 each.
-The final classification MLP (represented as a classification block in Figure~\ref{fig:overview}) consists of two convolutional layers and two FC layers, where the last layer equals the number of unseen classes in the dataset we are looking at.
-All the modules are trained with the Adam optimizer with a learning rate of 0.0001 and weight decay of 0.0005.
+The final classification MLP (represented as a classification block in Figure~\ref{fig:overview}) consists of two convolutional layers and two FC layers, where the last layer equals the number of seen classes in the dataset we are looking at.
+All the modules are trained with the Adam optimizer with a learning rate of 0.0001 and weight decay of 0.0005. \\

 \myparagraph{Number of clusters.} Since the number of clusters is a hyperparameter, we evaluate the effect of the number of clusters on the UCF101 dataset for videos and choose 6 after the average performance stablizes as can be seen in the supplementary material.
-We then use the same number for the HMDB51 and Olympics datasets.
-Similarly we test the effect of cluster numbers on the SUN dataset for images and use 9 clusters for all image datasets based on this.
+We then use the same number for the HMDB51 and Olympics datasets. \\

-\myparagraph{RL optimization.} We use 10,000 iterations and the learning rate $\alpha$ is fixed to 0.1 for the first 1000 iterations, 0.01 for the next 1000 iterations and then drop it to 0.001 for the remaining iterations.
+\myparagraph{RL optimization.} We use 10,000 iterations and the learning rate $\alpha$ is fixed to 0.1 for the first 1000 iterations, 0.01 for the next 1000 iterations and then drop it to 0.001 for the remaining iterations. \\